gerbert/grid/README.md

 After weather is enabled, the existing minute tick is the only watch-side scheduler.
 It starts an update when `next_update_at` is due and immediately moves that timestamp forward by the retry interval.
 This provides unlimited retries even when no response is received.
-A successful update sets the `valid` flag and replaces the retry timestamp with the regular update interval.
-An explicit failure clears `valid` and leaves the already scheduled retry unchanged.
-The previous forecast remains available while retries continue.
+A successful forecast replaces the in-memory slots, marks the received slots as valid, records the synchronization time, and schedules the next regular update.
+If an update fails or the received forecast cannot be applied, the next attempt is scheduled using the retry interval.
+Existing valid forecast slots are left untouched, so cached weather can remain available while retries continue.

 The wrist gesture never starts a weather request.
 The weather layer only reads the current normalized in-memory slot.